 Interstate commission for EMS personnel practice

-Colorado was among the first in the nation to pass into law the Recognition of EMS Personnel Licensure Interstate Compact or REPLICA, which, once operational, will help facilitate the legal interstate movement of credentialed EMS providers.
-Eighteen states have enacted legislation, these states are: Colorado, Texas, Idaho, Kansas, Tennessee, Utah, Virginia, Wyoming, Mississippi, Georgia, Alabama, Delaware, Nebraska, South Carolina, Missouri, New Hampshire, North Dakota and Iowa.
+In 2015 Colorado was among the first states in the nation to pass the Recognition of EMS Personnel Licensure Interstate Compact into law.
+This compact helps facilitate the legal interstate movement of credentialed EMS providers.
+Since then a total of twenty states have enacted legislation, these states are: Colorado, Texas, Idaho, Kansas, Tennessee, Utah, Virginia, Wyoming, Mississippi, Georgia, Alabama, Delaware, Nebraska, South Carolina, Missouri, New Hampshire, North Dakota, Iowa, West Virginia and Indiana.

 Benefits of the compact include providing a framework, under authorized circumstances, for day-to-day movement across state lines by eliminating the need for dual or multiple certifications, facilitating cross-state responses to large-scale emergencies such as fires and floods, and ensuring consistent screening and standards between member states such as background checks and National Registry competencies.